Futurescapes: Communicating Your Big Idea Through an Immersive Experience

 Automakers have concept cars.
 Architects have 3D models.
 Communicators need their own prototype.
 At Everhouse, we call it a futurescape.

 We define a futurescape as a tangible and comprehensive depiction of an innovative idea’s future impact.
 This is a prototype of a future where your idea, innovation, or technology exists and thrives, so that others can better understand your idea, its implications, and its impact.
-This model can come in the form of a series of short stories, interactive exhibits, a virtual reality experience, detailed illustrations—the sky is the limit.
+This model can come in the form of a series of short stories, interactive exhibits, a virtual reality experience, or detailed illustrations.

 Take the innovation of a flying car.
 A futurescape for a flying car might take the form of a 3D city rendered in virtual reality.
 In this VR world, users might “walk” through the carless streets, which have become open-air markets and urban farms.
 In this futurescape, maybe all driving is automatic too, so when the viewer steps into a flying car, they find a carpool of networking job seekers, an executive celebrating business victories with a cocktail from his swanky in-car bar, or a mom in a salon-car getting a manicure on her way to pick up the kids from school.